How To Find Your Perfect Audience

 - Create a marketing message and an elevator pitch for your persona

-When I first had to think of personas for my businesses Floorish and Unleash Leadership I didn’t know how to start.
-Then I realized I had actually been working on personas before, but not really strategically and not really going through the whole process from interviewing until analysing.
+When I first had to think of personas for my business Floorish I didn’t know how to start.
+Then I realized I had actually been working on personas before, but not really strategically.
+I did not yet go through the whole process from interviewing to analysing.

-- For the Facebook group Theory U in Practice, which I started in 2015, I had a vision of the kind of people I wanted to attract and had been sharing the existence of this group on other social media where I thought I would find those people.
+- For the Facebook group Theory U in Practice, which I started in 2015, I had a vision of the kind of people I wanted to attract.
+I shared the existence of this group on other social media where I thought I would find those people.

-- For the project ‘German for Dutch people’, I had created surveys to get to know the potential students.
-Also since months, I had been an active member of several online ‘Dutch people in Berlin’ groups and had been organising network events for Dutch people.
+- For the project ‘German for Dutch people’, I created surveys to get to know the potential students.
+Also for months, I had been an active member of several online ‘Dutch people in Berlin’ groups and had been organising network events for Dutch people.

-Once I realized the convenience of making them and going through the whole process I decided to make them.
-I became a lot more conscious of the way I was communicating.
-I realized I had been communicating mostly with my personal preferred communication style (I wrote about different personal preferred networking styles in the blog about the first step of Business Connecting).
+After going through the whole process I saw the incredible value of creating them.
+I also became a lot more conscious of the way I was communicating.
+I realized I had been communicating mostly from my personal preferred communication style without paying much attention to the other styles.
+(I wrote about different personal preferred networking styles in this blog about the first step of Business Connecting).